Avian Expert Articles

 African grey parrots, Congo African grey parrots, grey parrots

-Lafeber’s Global Parrot Conservation Spotlight June/July 2023: The Crucial Roles of IUCN & CITES
+Lafeber’s Global Parrot Conservation Spotlight June/July 2023: The Crucial Roles Of IUCN And CITES

 We depend on local communities, scientists, researchers, and international organizations to sound the alarm when a bird species is in trouble.
 Two organizations that are crucial to providing reliable information on endangered, threatened, and vulnerable species are the International Union for Conservation of Nature and Natural Resources (IUCN) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Learn how IUCN and CITES play essential roles in documenting the